johanley/special-relativity-core/README.md

 **I now understand Silberstein rotation.**
-Most texts either ignore this effect, or don't emphasize it.
+Most texts either ignore this effect altogether, or don't emphasize it.
-This seem unfortunate.
+This is unfortunate.
-The full consequences of the Lorentz Transformations on the basic structure of space-time can only be seen when elbow-boosts are used.
+This effect is one of the basic consequences of the Lorentz Transformations.

 **Silberstein described the rotational aspect of elbow boosts <a href='https://archive.org/details/theoryofrelativi00silbrich/page/n7/mode/2up'>in 1914</a>.**